 Passenger complaints should be submitted to the airline carrier in writing along with supporting evidence.
 The deadline for submission of claims is no later than 90 days after the flight was scheduled.
 If the carrier does not accept or fails to respond to the claim, the injured party may report a procedural violation to the CAD.
 Passengers who file complaints with the CAD are not precluded from filing a concurrent complaint with the competent court.
 The CAD has begun providing advisory opinions to air passengers, either in writing or by receiving passengers in person at the CAD's offices.
-According to official data, during 2018 the CAD carried out five inspections of both Belgrade Airport and Niš Airport and 18 inspections of various air carriers as part of its regular activities, and prescribed responsibilities regarding the implementation of laws and relevant international regulations relating to respect for the rights guaranteed to passengers and persons with disabilities and reduced mobility.
+According to official data, during 2019 the CAD carried out 61 inspections on nine airline operators and 17 oversight procedures regarding airport and airline operators.35 These were part of its regular activities and prescribed responsibilities regarding the implementation of laws and relevant international regulations relating to respect for the rights guaranteed to passengers and persons with disabilities and reduced mobility.

 Part II of the Law on Obligations and Basic Property Relations in Air Transport deals with liability.
 The owner or user of the aircraft (the responsible person) is responsible for the damage an aircraft in flight causes to third parties and things on the ground, including death or bodily injury, except if it proves that there was no direct causation.

 Under Article 120 of the Law on Obligations and the Basics of Property Relations in Air Transport, the responsible person is exonerated from liability if it can be proved that the damage resulted from: